HOPE PROGRAM

 Grønnegade, Copenhagen K

-This work is informed by my clinical and academic background in healthcare, psychotherapy, and mental health research, as well as my own lived experience of navigating long-term illness and its impact on identity, everyday life, and hope.
+This work is informed by my clinical and academic background in mental health, psychotherapy and healthcare, as well as my own lived experience of navigating long-term illness and its impact on identity, everyday life, and hope.

 HEALTH CHALLENGES